melisgl/journal/README.md

 ## 2 Portability

-Tested and supported on on ABCL, CCL, CMUCL, ECL, and SBCL.
+Tested and supported on ABCL, CCL, CMUCL, ECL, and SBCL.
 AllegroCL Express edition runs out of heap while running the tests.
 On Lisps that seem to lack support for disabling and enabling of interrupts, such as ABCL, durability is compromised, and any attempt